opynfinance/GammaProtocol/docs/contracts-documentation/pricers/ChainLinkPricer.md

 # `ChainLinkPricer`

-A Pricer contract for Chainlink for 1 asset
+A Pricer contract for one asset as reported by Chainlink

 ## Functions: